Congenital insensitivity to pain with anhidrosis: Treatment

-Anaesthetic management
+Anesthetic management

-Some patients with CIPA have been operated on without anesthesia, but the patient's anxiety might still need to be alleviated in these cases.
-Patients might have tactile hyperesthesia, in which case anesthesia is necessary.
+Some patients with CIPA have undergone surgery without analgesic anesthesia, though sedation was administered, but the patient's anxiety might still need to be alleviated in these cases.
+Patients might have tactile hyperesthesia, in which case anesthesia is necessary, since only nociceptors are absent.
+Patients are also highly susceptible to infection regarding unnoticed injury during the recovery process.This can be life-threatening as these infections can progress in severity under the radar if not attended to timely.
 Bradycardia, hypotension, and hyperthermia also require management/attention, before, during, and after surgery.

 Epidemiology

-Worldwide several hundred cases have been reported, but the exact prevalence is unknown.
-According to a study, congenital insensitivity to pain with anhydrosis occurs in about 1 out of 125 million births.
+CIPA is a rare mutation.
+Worldwide several hundred cases have been reported, with an unknown prevalence.
+According to a study, congenital insensitivity to pain with anhidrosis occurs in about 1 out of 125 million births.
 The condition is inherited and is most common among Negev Arabs aka Negev Bedouins.

 For Japan, the prevalence is estimated at 1/600,000–950,000.
+As well as a larger population of individuals with CIPA found in Israel due to a founder mutation seen in some regions.
 Approximately 20% of people with CIPA die of hyperthermia by age 3.